Vish-verma/airtribe-movies/readme.md

 1. Get All theatres
 2. Get All Movies for a theatre on a particular date

+---Updated Functionalities
+3. Get All bookings
+4. Get Available seats for a show
+5. Book the show with seats for the user.

 packages to be installed

 express sequelize express